 History

 Breeders of designer dogs started crossing the Yorkshire Terrier and the Maltese during the late 1990s.
-Although the Morkie Poo existed naturally for years during that period in North America, they had to start breeding them intentionally.
+Although the Morkie Poo existed naturally for years in North America, it wasn’t until the 90s that breeders began producing them intentionally.
 The goal was to produce dogs that are affectionate, friendly, and low-shedding.
 With the increase in the demand for Morkies, breeders have continued to produce these adorable designer dogs.

 Unfortunately, some Morkie Poos have ended up in rescue homes and shelters, even with their designer dog status.
-If you feel this breed is a good fit for you, ensure to adopt one from a trusted breeder.
-It would help to check local shelters and search for Morkie rescues.
-You can also check with breed-specific Yorkshire Terrier or Maltese rescues.
-Sometimes, they take in designer dogs and find the best forever home for them.
+If you feel this breed is a good fit for you, explore your area shelters and rescues!
+It helps to check local shelters and search for Morkie rescues, and you can also check with breed-specific Yorkshire Terrier or Maltese rescues.
+Sometimes, these non-profits take in designer dogs and find the best forever home for them.

 Find a Doodle Rescue: Doodle Rescues in California.